![]() |

 Still, the pagan world that produced those works valued things that sometimes

-run counter to Christian values, so their heroes are sometimes seem strange and
+run counter to Christian values, so their heroes may seem strange and

-not entirely admirable to a Christian.
+not entirely admirable to a modern Christian.
 Nonetheless, all the poems we read in

 the Medieval Epic course are written by Christian poets who have, to one extent